 ‘Eau de Wilderness Lake’ wasn’t my favourite scent so I queued for about five minutes after and showered off.

-The next day, after the deluge of glitter I’d experienced, I decided my airbnb man wouldn’t be too happy if I bought it back home, so thought I should queue up again.
+The next day, after the deluge of glitter I’d experienced, I decided my airbnb man where I was living as a digital nomad wouldn’t be too happy if I bought it back home, so thought I should queue up again.
 I can hear him fire up the vacuum cleaner if I as much as drop a grain of couscous on the floor – my glitter parting would not be welcome.

 It was about 8am on the Sunday, so a bit more of a queue, but by festival standards I didn’t think it bad at all at 30 minutes.
 Well worth it.
 And it felt good that night not to be on the tube with a faceful of sparkle.